catseye/The-Dossier/article/Some Notes on Drawing.md

 ![Still Life](http://static.catseye.tc/images/pictures/Still%20Life%20%28Vessels%29%20-%20small.jpg)

-You are drawing something "from life" if that thing is right in front of you, even if that thing is dead. [(Footnote 2)](#footnote-2)  I suppose, then, that "life" possibly refers to the drawer's own life in this context.
+You are drawing something "from life" if that thing is right in front of you, even if that thing is dead. [(Footnote 2)](#footnote-2)  I suppose, then, that in this context, "life" refers to the drawer's own life.

 Drawn this way, the result will itself usually have more "life" in it.
 Critics use fancy art-words like _brio_ or _élan_ to describe this.
 I cannot begin to explain why this is, so I won't.
 But it's true.

-If you go over such a drawing in, say, ink, after making it, you will "deaden" it.
+If you go over such a drawing in, say, ink, after making it, you will almost certainly "deaden" it.

-Of course, you can make it in ink to begin with, if you can live with the idea of having a significant challenge erasing any of it.
-Drawings made this way are often called _sketches_.
-I mean this word in a literal sense that it has in the context of drawing, where scholars think it came from the Italian word _schizzo_ meaning "to spray", and means, roughly speaking, making more than one line, not totally accurately, and hoping the viewer's eye will "split the difference".
+Of course, you can make it in ink to begin with, if you can live with the idea of not being able to erase it.
+Such a drawing can be a _sketch_ in a specific sense that this word has in the context of drawing, where scholars think it came from the Italian word _schizzo_ meaning "to spray", and means, roughly speaking, making multiple not-necessarily-accurate lines and relying on the viewer's eye to "split the difference".
 It would be the opposite of _line drawing_, which is usually interpreted to mean that the lines are clear and are the "right" lines.

 But even this is a bit oversimplified.
 A line, on paper, usually indicates an outline, which itself is an abstraction of a "boundary" in reality where one thing